sendecomp/sendecomp-website/edit.md

 - Provide a short description of your change(s) in one or both of the textboxes
 - Click on the green **commit changes** button to update the file

-### Request Deployment
+### Deployment

-Once you have edited the file, you may notice that your changes are not automatically reflected on the website.
+Once you have edited the file, your changes will be automatically deployed to the website.
-For this to happen, you will need to do one of the following things:

-- Request that a member of the team deploy the website with your changes.
-- Deploy them yourself by reviewing the Advanced section below.

 ## Advanced